miclukacova/simevent/README.md

 Another branch of the package concerns simulating data from data.
-For this the package has two functions, respectively `simEventCox` and `simEventRF`.
-The first function takes as input Cox regressions and simulates data using these, while the latter takes as input a fitted random forest.
+For this the package has two functions, respectively `simEventCox` and `simEventObj`.
+The first function takes as input Cox regressions and simulates data using these, while the latter takes as input a general model equipped with a `predict2` method.

 Once data is simulated the package includes functions for plotting (`plotEventData`) and formatting (`IntFormatData`).